 For those with health problems, sometimes attending holiday gatherings is harder than skipping them.
 Here's how it usually goes for me.
 Initially, I'm so happy to see everyone.
 But soon, unless I've talked to people ahead of time, I have to start managing their expectations about what I'll be able to do.
 This is stressful and exhausting.
-(I wrote about managing others' expectations in Head-Off Holiday Stress by Educating Loved Ones About Your Health Limitations.)
+(I wrote about managing others' expectations in Reduce Holiday Stress by Educating Others About Your Health.)

 As I settle onto my bed, I don’t try to deny that I’m sad.
-Pretending that I don’t feel sad or frustrated or any other painful emotion just strengthens it.
-So, the first thing I do is to gently acknowledge how I’m feeling.
+In other words, the first thing I do is to gently acknowledge how I’m feeling.
 Then I speak to myself compassionately about those painful emotions.

-Feeling Joy for Others.
-Sometimes I practice what's known in Buddhism as mudita.
-It means cultivating joy for others who are happy.
+Sometimes I work on cultivating joy for others who are happy.
 I think about the good time everyone is having and try to feel joy for them.
 If I feel envy instead, I keep practicing.
 I imagine their smiling faces and the sound of their laughter.
 After a time, I can't help but feel happy for them, even if I'm still sad.
 And sometimes, I even start to feel joy myself, as if everyone is having a good time for me.